Could It Be More Than Just Misbehavior?

 The Medical Perspective: What Do Experts Say?

 Medical professionals emphasize that ADHD involves a range of behaviors and requires a thorough assessment for a diagnosis.
 However, parents who recognize these signs can seek advice and potential evaluations much earlier.
 Early consultation with a pediatrician or child psychologist doesn’t mean you’re looking for a problem; rather, you’re ensuring your child has all the tools they need to succeed.
+For more information on ADHD and its management, you might find these resources helpful:

 The Role of Parents: Being Proactive